This is a surprisingly common question. It’s an unfortunate part of doing business, but from time to time, people need

-There is no fixed time period answer to this one, if the their prolonged absence has violated the company absence policy to a serious degree, and all procedures have been followed, then a dismissal is a valid option.
-As long as the company documents the reasons, follows procedure, and explores reasonable accommodations to help the employee, it’s a legitimate next step.
+There is no fixed time period answer to this one, if the their prolonged absence has violated your company absence policy to a serious degree, and all procedures have been followed, then a dismissal is a valid option.
+As long as your company documents the reasons, follows procedure, and explores reasonable accommodations to help them, it’s a legitimate next step.

 If you’re a worker and believe you’ve been dismissed unfairly, you can either seek legal advice, talk to the CAB, or consult your union representative.
 Here’s a useful guide on Gov.uk to claiming for a tribunal.